edwardcallow/tesco-jargon/h.md

 ## H is for…

 #### HACAP
-Hazard Analysis Critical Control Point.
+Hazard analysis critical control point.
 This is a system of safety management and controls advocated by the Food Standards Agency as the most effective way for businesses to control the food chain and protect consumers.

 #### Handheld computer
 *Also known as PDA.*